fingo/spata/readme.md

 spata
 =====

-**spata** is a functional scala parser for tabular data (`CSV`).
+**spata** is a functional Scala parser for tabular data (`CSV`).

-Main goal of the library is providing precise information about errors in source data while keeping good performance.
+Main goal of the library is to provide precise information about errors in source data (their location) while keeping good performance.
-In real life importing `CSV` data is problematic mainly because the source may be malformed and the end users struggle to find the reason and fix it.

 The source data format is assumed to conform to [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt).
-It is possible however to configure the parser to accept other field and record separator characters as well as quote character.
+It is possible however to configure the parser to accept separator and quote symbols.
 Separators and quote tokens are required to be single characters.
 `CRLF` is treated as special case - setting record separator to `LF` automatically accepts `CRLF` too.